TommasoBelluzzo/FastHashes/README.md

 # FastHashes
-A .NET implementation of different non-cryptographic hashes.
+A .NET implementation of various non-cryptographic hashes.